Cholesterol definition and facts

 - Foods fortified with plant sterols and stanols decrease cholesterol absorption in the intestine.
 They can be found in cereal, margarines, and yogurts.
 Read labels to discover which foods are fortified with these beneficial plant compounds.
 Sterols and stanols may also be found as a dietary supplement.

-Nuts are healthy.
-Almonds, hazelnuts, peanuts, pecans, pine nuts, pistachios, and walnuts may be helpful in decreasing cholesterol levels.
 However, nuts are high in calories and should be eaten in moderation.
-Also, one should avoid nuts covered with salt or sugar.
+Avoid nuts covered with salt or sugar.